 By Bob Lipinski

-Cabernet Franc (kah-behr-NAY frahn) is a medium acid red grape variety grown in Bordeaux, France since at least 1784.
+Cabernet Franc (kah-behr-NAY frahn) is a thick-skinned, medium acid red grape variety grown in Bordeaux, France since at least 1784.
 Cabernet Franc is often blended with Cabernet Sauvignon and Merlot to make the dry wines of the Médoc, Graves, Pomerol, and Saint-Émilion.
 Cabernet Franc is also grown in other parts of France, especially the Loire Valley where it is blended to make the AOC wines of Bourgueil, Champigny, Chinon, Rosé d’Anjou, and Saumur.
 It is grown in many other countries and used for blending or to produce a varietally-labeled wine.
 The quality of its wine excels in parts of Tuscany, Italy, Ontario, Canada, New York State, Virginia, and Washington State.

 Although not confirmed it is believed that Cabernet Franc originated in the Western Pyrénées in Southwest France and parts of Northern Spain.
 Cabernet Franc has been genetically linked to both Hondarribi Beltza and Morenoa grapes from the Basque Country, but parentage is not yet certain.
 In 1997, DNA analysis revealed that Cabernet Franc and Sauvignon Blanc are the parents of Cabernet Sauvignon.
 Although Cabernet Franc has over 30 synonyms, the most known are Bouchet and Breton, which are used in France.